Validation of the Reference Impedance in Multiline Calibration with Stepped Impedance Standards: Extraction the Reflection Coefficient of the Impedance Transition

-In general, the third model is the most reliable in capturing the impedance transition, as it does not enforce any assumptions on the type of parasitic behavior, except that the network must show a symmetric response.
-For verification purposes, it is better to use all three models.
-If the first and second models show deviation away from the third model, then we know that there is an error in the location of the reference plane, which could arise from an error in the estimation of the prorogation constant.
+In general, the third model is the most reliable for capturing the reflection of the stepped impedance because it does not assume any particular type of parasitic behavior, except that it must exhibit symmetric response.
+For validation purposes, it is better to use all three models.
+If the first and second models deviate from the third model, we know that there is an error in the location of the reference plane.